July 1st, 2018 2007 Honda ST1300.

 At Alma, I’m tired.
 I have 100 miles left to make my 1500 in 24 hours, and about 1 hour 50 minutes to make it.
 My start receipt shows 6 am Mountain time and my end receipt shows 7am Central time.
 Just under the wire with a few miles pad to make sure I made the mileage.
 The sun comes up as I run into Oklahoma.

-Since I have 12 more hours to make my 2000 mile run, I take a break at McDonalds for breakfast.
-I only have to make it to Tucumcari for my mileage for the SS2000, going all the way to Santa Fe is gravy on the miles.
+Since I have 12 more hours to make the final 500 miles of my 2000 mile run, I take a break at McDonalds for breakfast.
+I only have to make it to Tucumcari for my mileage for the SS2000, going all the way home to Santa Fe is gravy on the miles.